 If your personal data is inaccurate or unlawfully held, you can ask us to stop using all or some of it.
 In cases where we need to maintain information about you, we will seek to anonymise it before continuing to use it to fulfil our legal/ contractual obligations.
 Otherwise, we will delete the data you ask us to remove and comply with your request to stop using it.

 You may request a copy of the personal data we’re storing about you.
 This can be requested at any time by emailing email@example.com.
-We aim to respond to all requests within 7 – 10 working days and the timeframe compliance will be agreed with you on a case-by-case basis (as it depends on how far-reaching the requested changes will be).
+We aim to respond to all requests within 30 days and the timeframe compliance will be agreed with you on a case-by-case basis (as it depends on how far-reaching the requested changes will be).

 We do our utmost to protect your personal data by using secure systems and regularly monitoring and improving our data-handling processes.
 However, we cannot guarantee that your data may not be compromised if our safeguards are breached.
-In-line with GDPR, we will report any breach as soon as we can, within 72-hours of becoming aware of it.
+In-line with GDPR, we will report any breach as soon as we can.

 We use the following legal bases to justify our collection and use of your personal data.
 We only collect and process your details if there is a legal basis to do so.